Hanssen97/primes/README.md

 # primes
-An over the top prime generator written in C++
+An over the top brute-force prime generator written in C++

 ### how to:
 - compile and run: **make**